.

 Quality management for schools

-QMS aims at the systematic design and organisation of quality development and quality assurance at school-level.
+QMS aims at the systematic design and organisation of quality development and quality assurance at school level.
 It should ensure that schools see themselves as learning organisations that continuously develop further.
-It supports the use of evidence (information and data) about the quality of school and teaching in order to be able to make well-founded decisions regarding the school and the learners.
+It supports the use of evidence (information and data) on the quality of schools and teaching in order to be able to make well-founded decisions regarding the school and the learners.
 Evidence should therefore not only be used by the school management, but also by teachers.
 QMS also contributes to fostering a quality culture in schools in which quality and development-oriented attitudes (e.g. willingness to change, openness to innovation, error culture) can develop and become effective.

 QMS provides several core elements and core processes that will be used for quality development and assurance:

-• Balance sheet and target agreement interviews (BZG): A BZG takes place annually between the school management and the school supervision (i.e. the school quality manager).
-The basis for this is the current SEP and the associated target agreements.
+Balance sheet and target agreement interviews (BZG): A BZG takes place every three years between the school management and the school supervision (i.e. the school quality manager).
+This is based on the current SEP and the Q Manual.

-• Internal school quality assessment (siQE): Internal evaluation measures are to be implemented at each school site, for which the Ministry of Education will provide instruments and supporting materials.
+Internal school evaluation: Internal evaluation measures are to be implemented at each school site, for which the Ministry of Education will provide instruments and supporting materials (IQES online).

 Educational monitoring